 Proyecto HEROES (NICHD-funded): The HEROES project provides prevention programming to Latino/a families focused on mindfulness, restorative communication, and strengthening family relationships.
 The HEROES project uses a Community-Based Participatory Research (CBPR) approach in collaboration with partner agencies.
 The HEROES project included a photovoice program to engage Latino/a youth in identifying their own community assets and concerns.
-The goal of Proyecto HEROES is to address health disparities related to violence exposure among Latino youth.
+The goal of Proyecto HEROES is to address health disparities related to violence exposure among Latino/a youth.
 In partnership with CALM.
 Collaborators include: Community Action Commission, Council on Alcoholism and Drug Abuse, Domestic Violence Solutions, Isla Vista Youth Projects, Just Communities, La Casa De La Raza, Las Abuelitas of Santa Barbara, Our Lady of Guadalupe Parish, Promotores de Salud, Santa Barbara City Council, Santa Barbara Police Department, Santa Barbara Response Network, Santa Barbara Unified School District, South Coast Task Force on Youth Safety, UCSB, and the Youth and Family Services YMCA.
 HEROES newsletters provide a glimpse into some of the project activities.
 Past Newsletters: February 2016; April 2016; June 2016; October 2016; March 2017; September 2017 We are currently RECRUITING for prevention and survey participants.

 Families Dealing with Disasters (NICHD-funded): A study of families exposed to wildfire, seeking to (1) understand the relations between the post- disaster social cognitive and coping processes of parents and youth over time and how this influences youth psychosocial adjustment; and (2) examine what parent-child communicative processes positively and negatively affect youth psychosocial adjustment following a disaster.
 In partnership with the University of Colorado, Colorado Springs Trauma, Health & Hazards Center, and the University of Iowa Public Policy Center.